smithWEBtek/swt-v3/db/posts/007-habits.md

   [this article and podcast](https://www.smartpassiveincome.com/podcasts/no-ideas-no-expertise-no-money-business/) captures this idea very well.

+  _funny story that happened recently:_

-  I was at a meetup recently where a group of developers had a long discussion about what kind of app we could produce as a volunteer group.
+  I was at a meetup recently where a group of developers had a long discussion about what kind of app we could produce as a volunteer group for our community.
 The conversation wandered and settled on the loudest person in the room (where most devs are a little shy, the loudest voice takes on more meaning than it sometimes deserves).
 The consensus for an app became focused on this person's opionion that we needed an app to track "pot holes" in the street and possibly a feature to track whether someone had left dog droppings without cleaning it up. ( we'll pause while I give a sigh... )

   Now, we live in a city where there are about 50 drug overdose deaths monthly.
 As I listened, it occured to me that we should ask the local police, fire, hospital, EMT workers if there was some way we could help them by developing an application.
-I was not loud enough about this idea, but it did seem to register with many of the other attendees.
-So my point is ASK USERS WHAT THEY NEED, instead of living in your own head when imagining what the app should do.
+Perhaps I was not loud enough about this idea, but it did seem to register with many of the other attendees.
+My point:  ASK USERS WHAT THEY NEED, instead of living in your own head when imagining what the app should do.
+Focus on the problems of your users, instead of broadcasting your features!
+Features are only useful if a user has a problem first, that is solved by that feature.

+### Problem Knowledge vs Product Knowledge
+  Now you might pitch the idea that a feature could inspire the user to new ideas, and a higher level of living.
+  And I would say that you probably work for Microsoft, painting imaginary value into the marketplace of ideas.
+And, perhaps there is some value in dreaming up a feature, foisting it on the world and then pretending that the world beat a path to your door, asking for that feature.

+  Reality teaches me that we are safer and more effective focusing on actual problems that users have, first.

+  In any development effort, you are faced with a long list of "nice to haves", "wish lists", etc. As I used to say to sales people:  STOP broadcasting your product knowledge.
+Your awareness of the client's PROBLEM is far more important than any PRODUCT knowledge you have of features and benefits.

+  Users do not care that you have a thousand ways to code something.
+They have a limited budget, time and attention span to determine if you can actually solve their problem or not, before they move on to find the person who actually does understand their problem.
+This applies whether you are in a cutting edge startup, working for the most mundane of governmental departments or having a meeting with the local girl scouts to plan their site.
+I'll stop for now, but as most people in life have 1 or 2 songs they sing, this is my biggest hit, and I shall be heard.

+  But then, hey, maybe we do need a "dog poo app", as was suggested in the meetup earlier.

+  _moving on_

 ## 12. DO QUANTITY as well as quality
   I find with music students and students of piano tuning, that sometimes they just need to DO MORE.
 Repetition of skills to the point where they become deeper in your mind ( and deeper into your hands physically ) produces higher levels of everything.
 With piano, you practice things physically until your body becomes a conduit for musical ideas and emotions.
 You practice the language parts (scales, melodies, chord harmony positions) until you think on a higher plane about all of it.